 How Weather Balloons Work - A weather balloon filled with helium will fly for the same reason oil floats on water.
 Oil has less density than water.
 As an experiment, pour a tablespoon of cooking oil into a glass of water.
 You should see the oil rise to the surface of the water.
 Just as the oil has less density than water and rises to the surface of the water, helium has less density than air and will rise to the surface of the earth's atmosphere.
 This is a good thing for us because the surface of our atmosphere is where space begins and where we want to fly our payload.
 By trapping the helium inside a balloon, we can attach a line to the balloon, called the flight train, with our payload suspended at the other end.
 The balloon will then lift our payload to the edge of space.
 However, as the balloon climbs higher, the pressure in the atmosphere decreases.
 The reduced pressure causes the balloon to expand.
 Weather balloons are specially designed to be able to expand to a very large diameter.
 Joseph is demonstrating this with a leaf blower we hooked up to the same balloon he was holding in the previous image.
 A weather balloon that starts out at 2 m in diameter at launch can expand to a diameter of up to 10 m.
 As the balloon climbs to the edge of space it eventually expands to the point where it bursts.
 Our payload then falls back to earth under a parachute.
 As long as we can track our payload, we can recover it along with its recorded scientific data and flight video.

 Lifting Gas - Helium isn't the only gas that has less density than air.
 Hydrogen is another common lighter-than-air gas used by many meteorological organizations.
 Hydrogen is easy to manufacture and is therefore cheaper than helium, but it is far more dangerous to work with.
 Helium is a byproduct of the radioactive decay of uranium and there are no practical known ways of manufacturing helium… short of creating your own miniature sun.
 Luckily for us, our earth has large reserves of helium in the North American natural gas fields.
 We would never recommend that any of our customers ever use hydrogen as their lifting gas.
 It is an extremely dangerous gas to work with without proper training.
 It is not worth placing yourself and others in danger just to save $100 on your launch.
 Ferdinand Van Zeppelin never designed the Hindenburg to be flown with hydrogen as its lifting gas.
 It was only after he went before the US Congress and they refused the export of helium to Germany that he used hydrogen.
 If Congress had allowed the export of helium to Germany, airships would probably be far more common today.
-Investors shied away from Zeppelin's technology after the Hindenburg disaster (image right courtesy of museumsyndicate.com).
+Investors shied away from Zeppelin's technology after the Hindenburg disaster (image left courtesy of museumsyndicate.com).
 The Empire State Building in New York stands as a reminder of a time when lighter-than-air ships were more common.
 The spire of the Empire State Building was originally designed as a mooring mast for dirigibles.